fndov/nixedit/README.md

-## nixedit - NixOS Rebuilding tool
+## NixOS Rebuilding tool

 `nixedit` is a simple command-line tool to automate all steps of rebuilding.

 ### Features:
-- Search Configure Build Backup Update Delete in one step.
+- Search Configure Build Backup Update Delete Optimise in one step.
-- Search packages available online with `--search`.
 - Integrates with GitHub to upload backups of your configuration.
+- Third Party Code: [Package search](https://github.com/niksingh710/nsearch?tab=readme-ov-file) (can't be moved to default.nix)

 ### Installation Instructions

 You can install `nixedit` using the provided `default.nix` file.
-Follow these steps to build package.
+Copy & Paste to build the package.

-#### Step 1: Clone the Repository
+#### Clone the Repository

-First, clone this repository containing the `default.nix` and `src`.
+This repository contains the `default.nix` and `src`.
+The package will be installed, designed for userland.

 ```
 git clone https://github.com/fndov/nixedit.git